DaVinci International Film Festival: Honorary Leo Award

-Honorary

 Each year, the DaVinci International Film Festival's Board of Directors honors special achievements in independent film and philanthropy.
-Among the recipients include CEO and Entrepreneur, Andy Khawaja of Allied Wallet and director, Daniel Lir for his Jack Kerouac Centennial documentary, Destination Angeles.
+Among the recipients include CEO and Entrepreneur, Andy Khawaja of Allied Wallet, Daniel Lir for his Jack Kerouac Centennial documentary, Destination Angeles, and actor Emile Hirsch for outstanding contribution to independent cinema, at DaVinci's 7th Edition, October 2025.

 Organization

-The festival has a presence in both the United States and in Europe, and is currently operated by Founder and CEO, Chadwick Pelletier and the NPO's Board of Directors.
+The festival has a presence in both the United States and in Europe, and is currently operated by Founder and CEO, Chadwick Pelletier and the nonprofit Board of Directors.
 The festival's international Advisory Board representatives are located in France and Monaco.

 Non-profit and Mission

-DaVinci Film Foundation Inc. was recognized as a registered 501(c)3 nonprofit in 2019 with a Mission Statement aimed to cultivate and honor independent Creatives across multiple disciplines in the arts and sciences.
+DaVinci Film Society Inc. was recognized as a registered 501(c)3 nonprofit in 2019 with a mission statement aimed to cultivate and honor independent creatives across multiple disciplines in the arts and sciences.
 According to Pelletier: "DIFF's format was largely modeled after the luminary, Leonardo da Vinci, hence the name," he said.
 "Our goal at DIFF is to honor the independent creative -- across domains -- and celebrate divergent and meaningful Works with a long-term objective to create a competitive and boutique version of Venice Biennale,” he concluded.